HRR49Team8/amazonReviews/README.md

 3. Make sure Postgres and Cassandra are installed.

 # Seeding Database
+1. Within server/config.js, set the `isPostgres` boolean to false if you'd like to create a Cassandra CSV.
-1. ```npm run createCSV```
+2. ```npm run createCSV```
-  - BEWARE!
+  * BEWARE!
 Running this command will create approximately 4 GB of files, and take 4+ minutes depending on your CPU.
-2. To seed Postgres, run ```npm run seedPostgres```
+3. To seed Postgres, run ```npm run seedPostgres```
-  - This will take 4+ minutes depending on your CPU.
+  * This will take 4+ minutes depending on your CPU.

 # Starting the client and server
 1. To start the client: `npm run start-client`